wearefine/fae/docs/helpers.md

 *associations only*

 fae_association is directly derived from simple_form's f.association.
-Again, the element it renders deplends on the association type.
+Again, the element it renders depends on the association type.

 | option | type | default | description |
 |-|-|-|-|-|